Financial literacy lessons made easy

 New Zealand Interclass Competition

-Scores for participating classes are based on the students’ module quiz scores and the percentage of students completing the program in their class.
+Scores for participating classes are based on students’ module quiz scores and the percentage of students completing the program in their class.

 MoneyTime is valued at $25 per pupil per year but is 100% free for all NZ primary schools thanks to our generous sponsors.